zng-ui/zng/TODO/Image.md

 * Implement limits in Images.
 * Merge frame_pixels request with image API.
     FrameRequest includes flag to capture pixels and encode?
+* API for chosing the format in the request for image download.

 ## Questions